simolus3/drift/docs/content/en/docs/Advanced Features/builder_options.md

   column constraint (e.g. `user_name VARCHAR NOT NULL JSON KEY userName`)
 * `generate_connect_constructor`: Generate necessary code to support the [isolate runtime]({{< relref "isolates.md" >}}).
   This is a build option because isolates are still experimental.
 This will be the default option eventually.
+* `use_experimental_inference`: Use a new, experimental type inference algorithm when analyzing sql statements.
+The algorithm is designed to yield more accurate results on nullability and complex constructs.
+Note that it's in a preview state at the moment, which means that generated code might change after a minor update.
 * `sqlite_modules`: This list can be used to enable sqlite extensions, like those for json or full-text search.
   Modules have to be enabled explicitly because they're not supported on all platforms.
 See the following section for details.